vojone/DiaDiary/README.md

 # DiaDiary

-Mobile app for diabetics, that can be used for storing and analyzing data about hteir health.
+Mobile app for diabetics, that can be used for storing and analyzing data about their health.
 Primary platform is Android.

 ## Authors